 With this stack you get real-time visibility into everything passing on your VPS VPN.
 You immediately see when a peer pulls 200 GB overnight (probably a Linux ISO, or Plex backup), when CPU spikes (often a misconfigured OOM kill), when a peer hasn't handshaken in 1h (dead or gone client).

-It's 30 minutes of setup once, and 14 months of peace with a Contabo VPS S holding its 200 Mbps without surprise.
+It's 30 minutes of setup once, for lasting peace of mind on a Contabo Cloud VPS 10 with its advertised 200 Mbit/s link.

 To get started: